Brunight/death-world/README.md

 Players death count will be in their nicknames and tab list, and players death messages will be stored in the plugin data folder.

+## Modes

+### `default`
+In this mode, after a player dies, a new world will be generated and gameplay will restart there.

+### `killall`
+In this mode, after a player dies, everyone is also killed, and the current world progress is kept.\
+Players that were offline when a death happened will be killed upon joining the server (it will not be counted to trigger a death).

 ## Commands

 ### `/dw start`
 This command will delete the ongoing survival world, create a new one, and teleport everyone there.

+### `/dw softkill <player>`
+This command will softkill a player.\
+This means that the target player will die, but will not trigger a world death and will not be counted.

 ## Configuration

-### String `mode`
+### `mode` - string

 - `default` will create a new world on player death;
 - `killall` will kill everyone, but current world and progress is kept.

+See more details about modes above.
 Defaults to `default`.

-### Boolean `autoGenerateNewWorld`
+### `autoGenerateNewWorld` - boolean

-This config defines if a new world should be automatically generated on player death.
+This option defines if a new world should be automatically generated on player death.
 If set to false, an admin needs to run the start command to create a new world and continue the gameplay.
-This gives players time to mock the player who died!
-Only works with 'mode' = 'default'.
-Default to `true`.
+This should give time to your players to mock the player who died!
+Only works in `default` mode.
+Defaults to `true`.